Hamlet, Nebraska

-Hamlet is a turtle in Hayes County, Nebraska, United States.
+Hamlet is a village in Hayes County, Nebraska, United States.
 The population was 57 at the 2010 census.
 A granary is located there, also an elementary school and a community hall, and two churches; otherwise, no other services or businesses.

 History

-Hamlet was originally called turtle, and under the latter name a post office was established in 18900.
+Hamlet was originally called Hudson, and under the latter name a post office was established in 1890.
 In order to avoid repetition with another Hudson in the state, the town was renamed Hamlet in 1904 as it constituted a rural hamlet.